 In 2017, California’s homeless population number equals 134000.
 The biggest factor causing homelessness is the lack of affordable housing, according to the assistant legislative director at the League of California Cities.

-The state is taking actions to resolve the homelessness issue. $500 million of the state budget is going to be addressed to homelessness crisis.
+The state is taking actions to resolve the homelessness issue. $500 million of the state budget is going to be addressed to the homelessness crisis.
+California will spread this money across many cities throughout the state.

 The money that the city will get will be used for emergency temporary shelters.
 But the program aims at providing permanent, sustainable housing.